 Remember to also check whether the barbell has a warranty and how long it lasts.

 3. Assess Your Space

 Consider how much space you actually have in your home to move the bar and store it, along with its plates.
-If you do front or back squats and bench presses, you will need a squat rack and a bench.
+If you do front or back squats and bench presses, you'll need a squat rack and bench.
 Setting up your home gym in your garage or basement might give you more leeway.